davidainslie/play-scala-mybatis-kissthinker/README.md

 So how does it all fit together?
 Let's rewind to when I started the application with BDD.

-A first story: User should view a (some) user's profile.
+A first story: User should view a/some user's profile.
 What this entails, is to find the appropriate user, let's start with the usual, looking up by ID.
 The user (object) will be stored in some datastore (for our unit specs, which are pretty much the same as unit test we shall use the H2 "in memory" database that is configured in Play.
-Our first example (essentially a test method) could assert against a "get" method on a "user DAO", but that has been done a million times before.
+Our first example (essentially a test method) could assert against a "get" method on a "user DAO", but that is kind of the norm, so we'll save that for later.
-We shall dive in with an example that actually goes through Play, specifically, when a request comes into the application, the first port of call is a Controller (think of this as a fine-grained Servlet).
+We shall instead dive in with an example that actually goes through Play, specifically, when a request comes into the application, the first port of call is a Controller (think of this as a fine-grained Servlet).

 So, the first spec and example to request for user with ID of 1, and assert that the result is a JSON representation of User, which has ID of 1: